sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/overview.md

 ## Configuring Async APIs via Dashboard UI

 The Tyk Dashboard provides a user-friendly interface for defining and managing async APIs.
-You can easily specify event broker details, subscribe to specific topics or channels, and configure security policies, transformations, and other API management capabilities.
+You can easily specify event broker details, subscribe to specific topics or channels, configure security policies, transformations and other API management capabilities.

 ## Comparison to Other Products

 While some API management platforms offer basic support for async APIs and event-driven architectures, Tyk Streams stands out by providing a comprehensive and flexible solution:

 - **Extensive protocol support**: Tyk Streams supports a wide range of event brokers and protocols out of the box, including Kafka, MQTT, WebSocket, and more.
 - **Powerful mediation capabilities**: Tyk Streams allows you to transform and enrich event data, enabling protocol mediation and compatibility with diverse client requirements.
 - **Seamless integration**: Async APIs are managed alongside synchronous APIs within the Tyk platform, providing a unified developer portal, consistent security policies and centralised analytics.